 - 16-63-65 which was calculated from 2(8)(1), 8² – 1², 8² + 1²

 - 33-56-65 which was calculated from 7² – 4², 2(7)(4), 7² + 4²

 - 39-52-65 which is 13 times 3-4-5

 How do we know that 7 is a prime number?
-The square root of 7 is an irrational number approximately equal to 2.65.
-If 7 were not a prime number, then it would be divisible by at least one prime number less than or equal to 2.65.
-Since 7 is not divisible by 2, it is a prime number.
+If 7 were not a prime number, then it would be divisible by at least one prime number less than or equal to √7 ≈ 2.6.
+Since 7 cannot be divided evenly by 2, we know that 7 is a prime number.

 When 7 is a clue in the FIND THE FACTORS puzzles, one factor will be 7 and the other will be 1.